 What is foster care?

-Foster care is the temporary care of a child/young person (birth to 17 years) within a home environment during a time when they cannot live with their parents.
+Foster care is the temporary care of a child/young person (birth to 17 years) within a nurturing home environment during a time when they can't live safely at home.
 It can be for a few days, a weekend a month, a few weeks or for much longer.

-Foster care is for children who have experienced trauma and various forms of abuse and can't live with their birth family.
+Foster care is for children who have experienced trauma and various forms of abuse.

 Wherever possible, the plan is to reunify children with their birth families eventually, providing this is in the best interests of the child.
 Where it is in the best interests of the child, the plan will be to support the birth family so that the child can be safely returned home.